Shileh Vasht

-Shileh Vasht (شيله وشت, also Romanized as Shīleh Vasht; also known as Shīleh Vasht-e Soflá) is a village in Kuhestani-ye Talesh Rural District, in the Central District of Talesh County, Gilan Province, Iran.
-At the 2006 census, its population was 364, in 81 families.
+Shileh Vasht (شيله وشت) (Note: Also romanized as Shīleh Vasht; also known as Shīleh Vasht-e Soflá) is a village in Kuhestani-ye Talesh Rural District of the Central District in Talesh County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 364 in 81 households.
+The following census in 2011 counted 443 people in 112 households.
+The 2016 census measured the population of the village as 551 people in 160 households.